Our opt-out preferences can be found here: https://schooltheatre.org/opt-

 For All-Access attendees, meals will be served beginning with breakfast on Monday, June 19 and ending with dinner on Friday, June 23.

 Attendees staying in McNutt and Briscoe are assigned to the McNutt Eatery.
 Attendees in Forest, Eigenmann, and Teter are assigned to the Forest Eatery.
 You must wear your ITF badge to the dining hall, and you’ll swipe your room key card upon entering.
-Meal cards may only be used at an attendee’s assigned dining hall.
+Key cards may only be used at an attendee’s assigned dining hall.
 Meal times during the week are as follows:

 The ITF program is now mobile!
 Download the app to have all things ITF at your fingertips.
 Plan your daily schedule, check out workshops, and keep an eye out for important updates.
 Here’s how: